BGU-CS-VIL/BASS/README.md

 You can run the code using either GPU or CPU.

-Remmark: we are currently working on an even faster GPU implementation.
+Remark (17/4/2020): we are currently working on an even faster GPU implementation.

 # Installation